-Antelope Horn Milkweed Seeds for Butterfly Gardens
+Antelope Horn Milkweed for Monarch Butterfly Gardens

 Characteristics of Asclepias asperula

 Antelope Horn is an herbaceous perennial, hardy in zones 5-9.
 It appears early in the spring to provide food for early-migration Monarchs.
 Asclepias asperula hugs the ground, growing no taller than 2′, and spreads laterally.
 The flowers have a green to cream coloring, with purple highlights in the center.

 Because of its long taproot, this milkweed is drought-tolerant and non-aggressive.
 You’ll often find it in sandy or rocky, well-draining soil, preferring dry to medium moisture and full sun.